Selection of LEAPS 2023 participants is now finished, and rejection emails have been sent out.

 LEAPS is an opportunity for students with an interest in astronomy and astrophysics

 to perform a 10 week summer research project in collaboration with a research scientist

-from Leiden Observatory or ESA.
+from Leiden Observatory or ESA/ESTEC.
 The program is open to all students not currently

 engaged in a Ph.D. program, although most past participants have been senior-undergraduate